wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ```

-Note that you typically don't need to handle all error codes reported in `PowerAuthErrorException`, or report all that situations to the user.
-Most of the codes are informational and helps the developers properly integrate SDK to the application.
-The good example is `PA2ErrorCodeInvalidActivationState`, which typically means that your application's logic is broken and you're using PowerAuthSDK in an unexpected way.
+Note that you typically don't need to handle all error codes reported in the `PowerAuthErrorException`, or report all that situations to the user.
+Most of the codes are informational and help the developers properly integrate SDK into the application.
+A good example is `PA2ErrorCodeInvalidActivationState`, which typically means that your application's logic is broken and you're using PowerAuthSDK in an unexpected way.

-Here's the list of an important error codes, which should be properly handled by the application:
+Here's the list of important error codes, which the application should properly handle:

-- `PA2ErrorCodeBiometryCancel` is reported when user cancels biometric authentication dialog
+- `PA2ErrorCodeBiometryCancel` is reported when the user cancels the biometric authentication dialog
 - `PA2ErrorCodeProtocolUpgrade` is reported when SDK failed to upgrade itself to a newer protocol version.
 The code may be reported from `PowerAuthSDK.fetchActivationStatusWithCallback()`.
-This is an unrecoverable error resulting to the broken activation on the device, so the best situation is to inform user about the situation and remove the activation locally.
+This is an unrecoverable error resulting in the broken activation on the device, so the best situation is to inform user about the situation and remove the activation locally.
-- `PA2ErrorCodePendingProtocolUpgrade` is reported when the requested SDK operation cannot be completed due to pending PowerAuth protocol upgrade.
+- `PA2ErrorCodePendingProtocolUpgrade` is reported when the requested SDK operation cannot be completed due to a pending PowerAuth protocol upgrade.
 You can retry the operation later.
-The code is typically reported in the situations, when SDK is performing protocol upgrade on the background (as a part of activation status fetch) and the application want's to calculate PowerAuth signature in parallel operation.
+The code is typically reported in the situations when SDK is performing protocol upgrade on the background (as a part of activation status fetch), and the application want's to calculate PowerAuth signature in parallel operation.
 Such kind of concurrency is forbidden since SDK version `1.0.0`

 ### Working with Invalid SSL Certificates

 Sometimes, you may need to develop or test your application against a service that runs over HTTPS protocol with an invalid (self-signed) SSL certificate.
-By default, HTTP client used in PowerAuth SDK communication validates the certificate.
+By default, the HTTP client used in PowerAuth SDK communication validates the certificate.
 To disable the certificate validation, use a `PowerAuthSDK` initializer with a custom client configuration to initialize your PowerAuth SDK instance, like so:

 ```java
 // Set `PA2ClientSslNoValidationStrategy as the defauld client SSL certificate validation strategy`